-Please see here for a list of publications.
+Please see here for a CV and a list of publications available online.

 The Nature of Clinical Delusions

 Certain features of clinical delusions defy explanation.
 Delusions are unresponsive to evidence.
 For example, those suffering from the Capgras delusion might claim that a loved one has been replaced with an imposter; no amount of argument can shake them from this conviction.
 Delusional individuals tend not to act on their delusions and tend not to update beliefs in response to their delusions.
 For example, an individual might claim their food is poisoned while simultaneously eating it.
 Delusional individuals also often seem to recognize which of their beliefs are delusional; they appear to be aware, in some sense, of the way the world actually is.
 They might speak of a difference between "delusional and non-delusional realities."
 What theory of cognitive architecture can explain these features?

 When describing mental states with phenomenal content, philosophers often fall back upon a familiar few types: visual and other sensory experiences, pains, itches, emotions, etc. These do a poor job of entirely cataloging our phenomenology.
 We all experience many other sorts of "feelings."
 Consider the way that your neighborhood feels familiar to you now but did not when you moved in.
 This feeling of familiarity is an example of a cognitive feeling.
 Other examples include the feeling of understanding, the feeling of invincibility, the feeling of agency, or the feeling of confidence.
 What sort of role do cognitive feelings play in our cognitive economy?
 What is their epistemic status?
 Are they emotions?
 I defend an affective interpretation.
 Cognitive feelings are, in fact, emotions.